 About the Dakota

-The Douglas C-47 Dakota is without doubt one of the most successful aircraft designs in history.
-It became one of the world's most famous military transport aircraft and saw widespread use by the Allies during World War Two and subsequently by Air Forces and civilian operators worldwide.
+The Douglas C47 Dakota is one of the most successful military transport aircraft designs in history, and was widely used by the Allies during World War Two.